polterguy/phosphorusfive/plugins/p5.events/README.md

 ## Deleting events

-The *[delete-event]* Active Event, allows you to completely delete a dynamic Active Event.
+The *[p5.events.delete]* Active Event, allows you to completely delete a dynamic Active Event.
 You can either provide an expression, leading to multiple names, or a constant, deleting only one event.

-However, if you invoke *[create-event]* with no lambda object as its children, you will also delete any existing events with the given name.
+However, if you invoke *[p5.events.create]* with no lambda object as its children, you will also delete any existing events with the given name.
-The *[delete-event]* allows you to delete multiple events at the same time though, which the *[create-event]*, without a lambda object does _not_.
+The *[p5.events.delete]* allows you to delete multiple events at the same time though, which the *[p5.events.create]*, without a lambda object does _not_.
-Besides, it is probably better to be more "clear" in your usage of vocabulary, and explicitly use the Active Event *[delete-event]*, to communicate your intent more precisely.
+Besides, it is probably better to be more "clear" in your usage of vocabulary, and explicitly use the Active Event *[p5.events.delete]*, to communicate your intent more precisely.

 ## Stateful Active Events